- Cyber security basics;

 - Getting familiar with common security testing techniques and tools.

-Python developers working on machine learning systems.
+This course is intended for Python developers working on machine learning systems.

 Live, instructor led (online) classroom training.
 Discussions and insight into the hacker’s mindset.
 Hands-on practice using case studies based on high-profile hacks and live lab exercises.